How to Simplify Your Gluten-Free Thanksgiving!

 Corn

 Despite how many carbs are already on the table, corn is a must-have for my husband at Thanksgiving.
 You can keep this as simple as heating up canned corn in the microwave or on the stovetop.
-Optionally add any/all of the following: 1-2 tablespoons butter, 1/4 teaspoon salt, and 1/4 teaspoon ground pepper before heating.

 Cranberry-Kale Salad

 Eat Smart’s Sweet Kale Salad is my go-to salad year-round, but it is especially suited to holiday meals with its included cranberries and pumpkin seeds.
-Labeled gluten-free, with poppy seed dressing in the bag, you won’t need to add anything to this easy salad kit.
-For a bigger crowd, it’s worth picking up a two-pack at your local Costco.
+It’s labeled gluten-free and comes with poppy seed dressing in the bag.
+You can serve it as-is or dress it up with fresh orange wedges.

 Last minute time saver!
 Mix your salad during the lull in the kitchen after starting your crockpot stuffing and roasted turkey.
 When it’s time to get all of the food on your holiday table, your salad will be ready to go in a serving dish.